 Distribution / Range

 They are usually found in open country with reddish soils near water and marshland.
-They occur in seasonally flooded grasslands, subtropical or tropical moist lowland forests, gallery forest, chaco-type woodland, transitional woodland, moist savanna and swamps, along streams and in areas of surface water.
+They occur in seasonally flooded grasslands, subtropical or tropical moist lowland forests, gallery forests, chaco-type woodland, transitional woodland, moist savanna and swamps, along streams and in areas of surface water.

 They are usually spotted at night, sitting on roads, tracks and low perches.